-Ursula Emery McClure, FAAR, AIA, LEED AP BD+C, a founding partner of emerymcclure architecture and in addition to the firm, she also serves as the A. Hays Town Professor in the School of Architecture at Louisiana State University.
-Presently, she serves as graduate coordinator and teaches studios in the Masters of Architecture program and seminar courses that focus on Louisiana culture and architecture.
+Ursula Emery McClure, FAAR, AIA, LEED AP BD+C, a founding partner of emerymcclure architecture and in addition to the firm, she also serves as a Professor in the School of Architecture at Louisiana State University.
+Presently, she teaches studios in the Masters of Architecture program and seminar courses that focus on Louisiana culture and architecture.
 She has also served as the Southwest Director for the Association of Collegiate Schools of Architecture.
 She studied liberal arts at Washington University in St. Louis MO with a major in Architecture and a minor in History and received a Masters in Architecture from the Graduate School of Architecture, Planning, and Preservation at Columbia University, NYC.
 Before starting emerymcclure architecture with Michael A. McClure, Ursula worked in New York for both Wendy Evans Joseph and Mitchell Giurgola Architects.
 She was a project manager and construction administrator for Mitchell Giurgola Architects on two large-scale urban schools on Staten Island, NY and the Manhattan Family Courts Building.
-Most recently, Ursula was awarded the 2013 ARCC Research Paper of the Year Award for her research of historical constructions along the Louisiana Coast and two of her graduate students placed in the 2013 ACSA Preservation as Provocation competition.
+Most recently, Ursula was selected as ArchDaily's Most Innovative Practitioners (April 2018.)